Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ---

+### [REQ] Supporting Medical Image Visualization during App Development
+The SDK shall enable 2D/3D/4D medical image visualization of input, intermediate artifacts & output of an application during development

+#### Background
+Making sense of the output from deep learning algorithms in medical imaging often requires use of advanced 2D, 3D, and 4D visualization.
+Existing 3D visualization systems which are deployed to handle typical clinical workloads are often not designed to handle the outputs from an AI inference platform.
+In addition, such visualization needs to be built using GPU based hardware for optimal performance.
+Lack of an ability to meaningfully visualize outputs from AI inference hinders the growth of adoption of AI-driven clinical workflows.

+#### Verification Strategy
+Verify whether Direct Volume Rendering, Multi-Planar Reformatting and Original Slice viewing are offered for CT/MR modalities

+#### Target Release
+MONAI Deploy App SDK 0.2.0

+---

 ### [REQ] App Analytics
 The SDK shall allow analyzing performance of the application at multiple levels: application, operator, kernel